The thermodynamics of computational copying in biochemical systems: Results

-{\bf The biochemical network as a copy process.} \teoedit{ Let us consider the dynamics necessary for the biochemical network to truly perform stochastic copying.
-Each readout molecule should perform a copy of any one ligand-bound receptor at a rate $k^{RL}_{\rm copy}$, and any one unbound receptor at a rate $k^{R}_{\rm copy}$.
-These copies are performed with accuracies $s_{RL}$ and $s_{R}$ respectively, and the result of the copy is independent of the prior state of the readout.
-Thus a copy of $RL$ ($R$) returns $x^*$ ($x$) with probability $s_{RL}$ ($s_R$).
-At the level of the master equation, old copies in state $x$ should be converted into new copies in state $x^*$ at a rate
+\teoedit{ Let us consider the dynamics necessary for the biochemical network to \teoresp{be described rigorously as a stochastic copying system, in which randomly-selected data bits (receptors) are copied into randomly selected memory bits (readouts) at certain rates.
+To make such a mapping,} each readout molecule should perform a copy of any one ligand-bound receptor at a rate $k_{RL}^{\rm copy}$, and any one unbound receptor at a rate $k_{R}^{\rm copy}$.
+These copies are performed with accuracies $s_{RL}$ and $s_{R}$ respectively, and the result of the copy \teoresp{should be} independent of the prior state of the readout.
+Thus a copy of $RL$ ($R$) returns $x^*$ ($x$) with probability $s_{RL}$ ($s_R$). \teoresp{Note that the state of the readout can be identical both before and after the copy, just as bits overwritten with new data may have the same value as before; transitions and copies are not equivalent.
+Indeed,} \teoresp{if the network is to be described as a copy process, then} readouts in state $x$ should be converted into readouts in state $x^*$ at a rate